 29. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES

 All contracts / arrangements / transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and on an arm's lengthbasis.

-Particulars of contracts or arrangements with related parties referred to in section188(1) of the Companies Act 2013 are presented in Annexure 8 to the Directors' Report in Form AOC 2.
+Particulars of contracts or arrangements with related parties referred to in section188(1) of the Companies Act 2013 are presented in Annexure 8 to the Directors' Report inForm AOC 2.

-32. DIRECTORS RESPONSIBILITY STATEMENT:
+30. DIRECTORS' RESPONSIBILITY STATEMENT:

 In accordance with the provisions of section 134(3)(c) of the Companies Act 2013 yourDirectors confirm that:

-b) they have selected such accounting policies and applied them consistently and madejudgements and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year ended on March312017 and of the profit of the Company for the year ended on that date;
+b) they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year ended on March312017 and of the profit of the Company for year ended on that date;

 c) they have taken proper and sufficient care to the best of their knowledge andability for the maintenance of adequate accounting records in accordance with theprovisions of the Companies Act 2013 for safeguarding the assets of the Company and forpreventing and detecting fraud and other irregularities;

-d) they have prepared the annual accounts on a going concern basis.
+d) they have prepared the annual accounts on a going concern basis;

 e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and are operating effectively to thebest of their knowledge and ability; and